CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/mrp/overview.md

 ## Introduction

-ProcessForce integrates with the SAP Business One MRP Wizard and Order Recommendation forms, maintaining familiar workflows while adding advanced manufacturing functionality.
+CompuTec ProcessForce integrates with the SAP Business One MRP Wizard and Order Recommendation forms, maintaining familiar workflows while adding advanced manufacturing functionality.

 - The MRP Wizard runs as it would in SAP Business One.
-- The Order Recommendation form enables the creation of ProcessForce Manufacturing Orders.
+- The Order Recommendation form enables the creation of CompuTec ProcessForce Manufacturing Orders.
 - Manufacturing Orders are scheduled using backward scheduling, ensuring production aligns with required due dates.

 ## Configuration